wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 be aware that it can't be trusted.
 I wouldn't do it at all, but if you have to, be sure to limit what that code has access to.

 Keep in mind that filtering the input and output of the LLM is an important step, but will not be enough to protect your application.
-We'll cover more steps in chapter 6 as we look at using functions with Semantic Kernel.
+We'll cover more steps in [#s](#enhancing-llms-with-tools) as we look at using functions with Semantic Kernel.

 Fully understanding just how dangerous prompt injection is requires a deep dive into the security and is beyond the scope of the book.
 However, I recommend reading the [MITRE